blockchain-lab-um/masca/packages/docs/docs/roadmap.md

 This page is subject to change in the future.

 Want to see your project on the roadmap?
-Join our Discord (link in the footer) to join the discussion!
+[Join our Discord](https://discord.com/invite/M5xgNz7TTF)!